jenkinsci/pipeline-plugin/COMPATIBILITY.md

 #### Basic update

+Make sure your Jenkins baseline is at least 1.568 (or 1.580.1, the next LTS).
 Check your plugin for compilation warnings relating to `hudson.scm.*` classes to see outstanding changes you need to make.
 Most importantly, various methods in `SCM` which formerly took an `AbstractBuild` now take a more generic `Run` (i.e., potentially a workflow build) plus a `FilePath` (i.e., a workspace).
 Use the specified workspace rather than the former `build.getWorkspace()`, which only worked for traditional projects with a single workspace.